swift-server/sswg/proposals/NNNN-swift-distributed-tracing.md

 ### Low-level API

 When using Swift NIO `EventLoopFuture`s or similar patterns, we need to control the spans lifetime manually.
+The service context will also need to be propagated manually by passing it to the context parameter of startSpan, because event loop futures cannot automatically propagate task local values.
-This can be achieved using the lower-level `startSpan(operationName:context:)` API:
+This can be
+achieved using the lower-level `startSpan(operationName:context:)` API:

 ```swift